 - otherwise, it can be produced as intermediate securities;

-- there are special measures about those that were listed before.
+- There are special measures for those who were listed before.

-In the years 2015-2018, Switzerland received around 100 000 requests transmitted by foreign tax institutions.
-This indicates that the country occupies an influential position in the system of foreign exchange of relevant data.
+In the years 2015-2018, Switzerland received around 100,000 requests from foreign tax authorities.
+This indicates that the country holds an influential position in the system for exchanging relevant data.
 Switzerland's proactive stance in international cooperation, as reflected in

-UK Swiss finance agreements, further underlines its commitment to transparency and regulatory alignment.
-Data shows that with the growth of requests, Switzerland allocated special personnel for their consideration and improved existing procedures.
+UK-Swiss finance agreements, further underlines its commitment to transparency and regulatory alignment.
+Data shows that as request volume grew, Switzerland assigned dedicated personnel to their consideration and improved existing procedures.

-The Global Forum expressed the view that it is required to make more accessible the information requested by foreign tax experts in connection with the right of appeal, which relate to: beneficiaries; the rights of individuals and legal entities; confidentiality.
+The Global Forum expressed the view that it is required to make more accessible the information requested by foreign tax experts in connection with the right of appeal more accessible, which relates to: beneficiaries; the rights of individuals and legal entities; and confidentiality.
 Recent

 Credit Suisse results exceeding expectations.